ttrzeng/miniRecipe/README.md

 ## Mini Recipes app

-In the project directory, first run:
+In the project directory, first run to install dependencies:

-## `npm install`
+### `npm install`

-Once you got all the dependencies installed, run:
+Once you got all the dependencies installed, run in your local directory to run the app locally:

 ### `npm start`

-in your local directory to run the app locally.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.